James Pickles: Early life

 Pickles was born in Halifax, West Yorkshire.
 His father, Arthur Pickles, was an architect and surveyor who became a property developer, and later a Liberal member of Halifax Town Council and ultimately Mayor of Halifax.
 His father's family were also involved in building and masonry: his great-grandfather worked on the construction of the Royal Courts of Justice on the Strand in London.
 His uncle was the radio presenter Wilfred Pickles.

-James' sister, Christina Pickles, is an actress, most famous for her role as a nurse in the hospital drama St. Elsewhere and for playing the mother of Ross and Monica in the American sitcom Friends, both of which won her Emmy nominations.
+James' sister, Christina Pickles, is an actress, most famous for her role as a nurse in the hospital drama St. Elsewhere and for playing Judy Geller, the mother of Ross and Monica in the American sitcom Friends, both of which won her Emmy nominations.

-James Pickles suffered a severe burn to his right hand when young, and learned to write and play tennis and squash with his left hand.
+Pickles suffered a severe burn to his right hand when young, and learned to write and play tennis and squash with his left hand.
 He was educated at local primary schools, a prep school and then at Worksop College in Nottinghamshire.
 His hand injury made him exempt from military service in the Second World War, and he read law at Leeds University and Christ Church, Oxford.
 He graduated in the second class in 1947, Pickles was called to the bar at the Inner Temple in 1948.

 Legal and political career

-Pickles practised as a barrister at Bradford, Yorkshire, from 1949 to 1976, originally in the chambers headed by Joseph Stanley Snowden.
+Pickles practised as a barrister in Bradford, Yorkshire, from 1949 to 1976, originally in the chambers headed by Joseph Stanley Snowden.
 He became head of chambers in 1972, but his applications for appointment as Queen's Counsel were rejected.

 He also dabbled in politics.
 He was a Labour member of Brighouse Borough Council from 1956 to 1962, and stood for election to Parliament in Yorkshire seats twice.
-He was the unsuccessful Labour candidate for Barkston Ash in the 1959 general election, and then came third as the Liberal candidate for Brighouse and Spenborough at the 1964 general election.
+He sought the Labour Party's endorsement for Barkston Ash in the 1959 general election but was not selected; Robert W. Bowes was selected and lost.
+Pickles then came third as the Liberal candidate for Brighouse and Spenborough at the 1964 general election.